Tallinn Digital Nomad Guide

 • Kirju Koer (local dessert)

-• Fine restaurants: Lee, Rataskaevu16, Farm, Leib, Von Krahli Aed
+• Von Krahli Aed

-Groceries & Delivery
+Groceries & Markets

 • Supermarkets: Prisma, Rimi, Selver; some open 24/7, affordable produce

-• Delivery apps: Bolt Food, Wolt
+• Wolt

 🏥 Health & Safety

-• Tallinn is very safe by European standards; low petty crime.
+Tallinn is very safe by European standards; low petty crime.
 Usual big-city vigilance applies late at night and in tourist crowds.
+LGBTQ+ travelers generally find Tallinn and Estonia welcoming, especially in youth/creative districts.

-Healthcare
+Healthcare Facilities

-• EU: EHIC card accepted
+• EHIC card accepted for EU visitors

-• Private clinics: Available, English-speaking staff
+• Private clinics are available, with English-speaking staff

-• Pharmacies: Reliable, everywhere (called "Apteek")
+• Pharmacies are reliable and everywhere (called "Apteek")

 • Doctor’s visit: ~$40 USD (private)